kimbliu/kimbliu.github.io/_pages/about.md

 Hi!
 I'm Kim and I'm a PhD candidate at Stanford University interested in computational physics and numerical modeling.
 My current research with the [Mani Group](https://manigroup.stanford.edu) is on drag reduction effects of superhydrophobic surfaces in turbulent fluid flow.

+PARAGRAPH ABOUT LOOKING FOR JOB
+space space space
+checking how formatting will look

 I earned my BS in mechanical engineering from Caltech in 2017 and my MS in mechanical engineering from Stanford in 2019.
 In my free time, I enjoy rock climbing, playing piano, and spoiling my cats.